epage/epage.github.io/blog/dev/pr-style.md

 ## Isolate controversy (C-ISOLATE)

-Isolate changes that are likely to generate a lot of discussion to PRs with the fewest commits possible, If refactors make sense independent of the controversial part of the PR, split them out into a separate PR.
+Isolate changes that are likely to generate a lot of discussion to PRs with the fewest commits possible.
+If refactors make sense independent of the controversial part of the PR, split them out into a separate PR.